A Novel Generalization of the Liouville Function $\lambda(n)$ and a Convergence Result for the Associated Dirichlet Series: Introduction

 \paragraph{Definition of $F(s)$ and $w(n)$}

-We define an arithmetic function $w(n)$ as the coefficients of the Dirichlet series given by \begin{linenomath*} \end{linenomath*} where $\psi(p^k)$ is given by \begin{linenomath*} \end{linenomath*} in which we are letting $G=\sum_{p} p^{-2}$ be the sum of the reciprocals of the primes squared.
-We note that $F(s)$ is a kind of Euler product defining each $w(n)$ based on the prime factorization of $n$.
+We define an arithmetic function $w(n)$ as the coefficients of the formal Dirichlet series given by \begin{linenomath*} \end{linenomath*} where $\mathbb{P} = \{p_j\}_{j\in\mathbb{N}}$ is the set of ordered primes and for each $p\in\mathbb{P}$, $\psi(p^k)$ is given by \begin{linenomath*} \end{linenomath*} in which we are letting $G=\sum_{p\in\mathbb{P}} p^{-2}$ be the sum of the reciprocals of the primes squared.\footnote{That is, we use $G$ as shorthand for $P(2)$, where $P$ is the prime zeta function.} We observe that $F(s)$ is a kind of Euler product defining each $w(n)$ based on the prime factorization of $n$ and that (\ref{psi_def}) naturally gives $\psi(p^0)=0$ and hence $w(1)=1$.
+Although we are considering the series defining $F(s)$ formally, we note that each factor on the right of (\ref{F1}) can easily be seen to converge geometrically for any $p\in\mathbb{P}$ and $s>0$, since we have \begin{linenomath*}

+\end{linenomath*} On the other hand, the convergence of the left-hand side of (\ref{F1}) in the same region is a much more interesting question and is a main result of this paper.

 \begin{lemma} $w(n)$ has the following properties: \begin{enumerate} \item $w(n)$ is multiplicative: $w(ab)$ = $w(a)w(b)$ for any coprime $a,b\in\mathbb{N}$ \item $w:\mathbb{N}\to C$ is injective, where $C = \{z\in\mathbb{C}\ \big|\ |z|=1\}$, the unit circle in $\mathbb{C}$. \item $\arg(w(n))\in[0,\pi)$ for $\lambda(n)=1$ and $\arg(w(n)) \in(\pi,2\pi)$ for $\lambda(n)=-1$, where $\lambda(n)$ is the Liouville function. \end{enumerate} \end{lemma}